fengcen/koa-controllers/README.md

 ```

 ## LICENSE
-webpub is primarily distributed under the terms of the MIT license.
+koa-controllers is primarily distributed under the terms of the MIT license.
 See [LICENSE](LICENSE) for details.